Diagnostic scanning has become imperative.

 Mitchell’s data shows 2018-20 model years receive calibrations at more than double the rate of 2015-17 vehicles.
 The newest vehicles take longer to repair—average keys-to-keys cycle time for 2018-20 drivable vehicles averaging 11.15 days compared to 10.67 days for 2015-17 drivable vehicles.

 While these differences can’t all be attributed to the increased need for calibration, it certainly plays a role—evident when examining the average cost of calibrations.
 For 2018-20 model year vehicles, the average calibration cost is $215.81 (U.S. figures).
 That drops to $187.47 for 2015-17 model years.

 The gap could be even greater if a facility isn’t equipped with the tools and technicians needed to perform calibrations in-house but instead rely on sublet vendors.

 Common fault code types vary by make

-Due to differences in their ADAS systems, the most common fault codes vary by automaker.
+Due to differences in their ADAS systems, the most common fault codes vary by the automaker.